General

 The time limit for lodging the appeal is 7 calendar days, which is equal to the time limit for appeal in the Accelerated Procedure: Appeal.
 Appeal procedures are held in an open hearing, and legal aid can also be awarded.

-In practice, the court accepts all kind of evidence in support of the appeal, including on the level of reception conditions and procedural guarantees to substantiate its decision.
-The court’s practice however is quite poor as very few Dublin decisions on transfers to other Member States are challenged.
+In practice, the court accepts all kinds of evidence in support of the appeal, including on the level of reception conditions and procedural guarantees to substantiate its decision.
+The court’s practice however is quite poor, as very few Dublin decisions on transfers to other Member States are challenged and even fewer overturned.
 For this reason, no clear conclusions can be made as to whether the Administrative Court of Sofia takes into account the reception conditions, procedural guarantees and recognition rates in the responsible Member State when reviewing the Dublin decision.

 Legal assistance

 The Law on Legal Aid provides for state-funded representation at first instance and appeal.
 As a result, legal aid financed by the state budget should have become available to asylum seekers during the Dublin procedure since 2013, in addition to the already available legal aid during an appeal procedure before the court.
-However, in practice in 2023, legal aid to initiate and undergo a Dublin procedure was only provided to unaccompanied asylum-seeking children in order to assist their reunion with parents, relatives or family members in other European countries.
-This special legal aid was provided under the adopted 2020 amendment to the law, when the obligation to represent unaccompanied children was shifted from the municipalities to the National Legal Aid Bureau (see section Regular Procedure: Legal Assistance).[13]
-The statutory legal aid lawyers who represented unaccompanied children were assisted with training, interpretation and support to make sure that they are able to provide adequate and child-friendly information, and to manage their Dublin cases in accordance with the ad-hoc arrangements established jointly by BHC and SAR’s Dublin Unit since August 2019.
-These ad-hoc arrangements were funded by UNICEF, and ended on 31 December 2023.
+However, in practice in 2025, legal aid to initiate and undergo a Dublin procedure was only provided to unaccompanied asylum-seeking children in order to assist their reunion with parents, relatives or family members in other European countries.
+This special legal aid was provided under the adopted 2020 amendment to the law, when the obligation to represent unaccompanied children was shifted from the municipalities to the National Legal Aid Bureau (see section Regular Procedure: Legal Assistance).[15]
+The statutory legal aid lawyers who represented unaccompanied children were assisted with training, interpretation and support to make sure that they are able to provide adequate and child-friendly information, and to manage their Dublin cases in accordance with the ad-hoc arrangements established jointly by NGO BHC and SAR’s Dublin Unit since August 2019.
+These ad-hoc arrangements were funded by UNICEF and ended on 31 December 2023.
+In 2023-2024, BHC lawyers and paralegals in all SAR reception centres, whose activity was funded by UNHCR, were assisting the interaction and communication of unaccompanied children in Dublin procedures with their appointed legal aid representatives as neither the asylum agency, nor the NLAB were able to provide for such communication or interpretation.
+The presence of BHC lawyers or paralegals in SAR reception centres however ended on 31 December 2024 as the UNHCR funding for these activities was not extended in 2025.
+Therefore, in 2025 no such assistance was provided.

 Suspension of transfers